Tea Fashion and Fancies

 Dr. Florian Nepravishta, Professor and Director of Architecture at Polytechnic University of Tirana, Tirana, Albania.

 John Stubbs, Director of Preservation Studies, Christovich Senior Professor of Practice-Preservation Studies Tulane School of Architecture.

 Jay Edwards, PhD LSU Department of Geography and Anthropology, retired.

 Children will experience springtime excitement and the welcome of the Easter season with wonderful old fashioned activities overseen by the Easter Bunny.
 Join us for Easter Egg Hunts with plastic eggs filled with confectionery for children ages 2-5 and 6-8.
 Refreshment will be sold.
 General admission is $5.00 per person.

-Activities will include: Music, Story Telling, Easter Bonnet Decorating, Egg Pacquing, Egg Dying, Egg Races, Petting Zoo, and Old Fashioned Games.
+Activities will include: Music, Storytelling, Egg Pacquing, Egg Dying, Egg Races, Petting Zoo, and Old Fashioned Games.

 All funds raised will help support the LSU Rural Life Museum's Interpretive Programs.
 For more information, call 225-765-2437.